michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. For thou art not a God that hath pleasure in wickedness: neither shall evil dwell with thee.

-5. The foolish shall not stand in thy sight: thou hatest all workers of iniquity.in…: Heb. before thine eyes
+5. The foolish shall not stand in thy sight: thou hatest all workers of iniquity.

-6. Thou shalt destroy them that speak leasing: the Lord will abhor the bloody and deceitful man.bloody…: Heb. man of bloods and deceit
+6. Thou shalt destroy them that speak leasing: the Lord will abhor the bloody and deceitful man.

-7. But as for me, I will come into thy house in the multitude of thy mercy: and in thy fear will I worship toward thy holy temple.thy holy…: Heb. the temple of thy holiness
+7. But as for me, I will come into thy house in the multitude of thy mercy: and in thy fear will I worship toward thy holy temple.

-8. Lead me, O Lord, in thy righteousness because of mine enemies; make thy way straight before my face.mine…: Heb. those which observe me
+8. Lead me, O Lord, in thy righteousness because of mine enemies; make thy way straight before my face.

-9. For there is no faithfulness in their mouth; their inward part is very wickedness; their throat is an open sepulchre; they flatter with their tongue.faithfulness: or, stedfastnesstheir mouth: Heb. his mouth, that is, the mouth of any of themvery…: Heb. wickednesses
+9. For there is no faithfulness in their mouth; their inward part is very wickedness; their throat is an open sepulchre; they flatter with their tongue.

-10. Destroy thou them, O God; let them fall by their own counsels; cast them out in the multitude of their transgressions; for they have rebelled against thee.Destroy…: or, Make them guiltyby…: or, from their counsels
+10. Destroy thou them, O God; let them fall by their own counsels; cast them out in the multitude of their transgressions; for they have rebelled against thee.

-11. But let all those that put their trust in thee rejoice: let them ever shout for joy, because thou defendest them: let them also that love thy name be joyful in thee.defendest…: Heb. coverest over, or, protectest them
+11. But let all those that put their trust in thee rejoice: let them ever shout for joy, because thou defendest them: let them also that love thy name be joyful in thee.

-12. For thou, Lord, wilt bless the righteous; with favour wilt thou compass him as with a shield.compass: Heb. crown
+12. For thou, Lord, wilt bless the righteous; with favour wilt thou compass him as with a shield.

 ## Psalms 6

-1. To the chief Musician on Neginoth upon Sheminith, A Psalm of David.O Lord, rebuke me not in thine anger, neither chasten me in thy hot displeasure.chief…: or, overseerSheminith: or, the eighth
+1. To the chief Musician on Neginoth upon Sheminith, A Psalm of David.O Lord, rebuke me not in thine anger, neither chasten me in thy hot displeasure.

 2. Have mercy upon me, O Lord; for I am weak: O Lord, heal me; for my bones are vexed.